ArupkBiswas/employee-mgmt-ms/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.example.spring-craft-ms' is invalid and this project uses 'com.example.spring_craft_ms' instead.
+* The original package name 'com.example.spring-craft-ms' is invalid and this project uses 'com.example.employee_mgmt_ms' instead.

 # Getting Started